OscarAC/aws-bincity/README.md

 &nbsp;

-The back-end is conformed of mostly serverless services that can be requested through the API Gateway, these are the necesary lambda functions which perform the business logic and persistence of the data.
+The back-end is conformed of mostly serverless services that can be requested through the API Gateway, these are the necessary lambda functions which perform the business logic and persistence of the data.

 &nbsp;